HekiNav/helsinki-live-train-map/README.md

 - Fetches data from the API

 ---
+## Stand

+A 3d-printable stand to hold up the board.
+Files are located in `/Stand`

+---

 ## Server

-Processes the data from [digitraffic](https://www.digitraffic.fi/rautatieliikenne/).
+Processes train running data from [digitraffic](https://rata.digitraffic.fi/).
+Documenation is available at https://www.digitraffic.fi/rautatieliikenne.
+Most of it is only available in finnish.

 ### Main packages:
 - express: API handling